jacobvc/Neopixel-Display-System/NeopixelServer/WebPageDevelopment/README.md

 **updateStatus(key, value)** makes a http request to "/status" with the 'key'='value' as a get parameter.
 Upon receipt of status data, updateValue is called for each field of the status object.

  ### Support functions
-**createView(ctl, key, item)** creates a view for each 'field' of 'item' of type 'composite', creates a control for each name in an 'item' containing an array of 'names', and creates a control for all other 'item's
+**createView(ctl, key, item)** creates a view for each 'field' of 'item' of type 'composite' or 'collapsible', creates a control for each name in an 'item' containing an array of 'names', and creates a control for all other 'item's

 **createControl(ctl, key, metaType, label, selectClass)** creates a "switch" for metaType 'bool, a combobox (html select) for metaType 'select', and a text input for all other metaType's.
 Each control is assigned a onchange event that calls updateStatus.